DBAIWangGroup/nns_benchmark/algorithms/KGraph/README.md

 ```
 kgraph_search.sh
 ```
-Note that, in our experiment paper, we use P value of KGraph (i.e., search queue size) to achieve the trade-off between search speed and search quality (recall).
+Note that, in our experiment paper, we use P value of KGraph search (i.e., search queue size) to achieve the trade-off between search speed and search quality (recall).